 The top hotel lobbies were a meeting place for spies.
 The Nazis held court at the Hotel Avenida Palace in the Rossio.
 The British were just up the street at the Tivoli Avenida Liberdade.

 Jews fleeing the Nazis came to Lisbon too, including more than 30,000 given visas by Aristides de Sousa Mendes, the Portuguese consul in Bordeaux, France.
-Include in the numbers were husband-and-wife team of H.A.
+Included in the numbers were the husband-and-wife team of H.A.
 Rey and Margaret Rey, authors of Curious George.

 Refugees marked the time in the cafés of the Rossio Square.
 The Rossio (aka King Pedro IV Square) has been the heart of Lisbon since the 18th century — and in the 1940s it teamed with life.
 With the world at war, Lisbon was the rare free entry and exit point for refugees and spies — just this is where Rick was aiming to go in Casablanca.

 Historian Neill Lochery painted the thrilling story of the war's backstage.
 His book explains how Portugal struggled to remain neutral and escape intrigue, plots, and dangers.
-Portugal let the Allie use it Atlantic islands as bases, and sold wolfram to the Germans for gold.
+Portugal let the Allies use its Atlantic islands as bases, and sold wolfram to the Germans for gold.

 Towards the sea, Estoril and its casino were popular with spies.
 Ian Fleming would base his Bond novel, Casino Royale on it.
 The Hotel Palácio Estoril was a base the Allies, and the Hotel Atlântico served Nazis agents.
 Ian Fleming was a young employee at the British Consulate.
 He would often stop at the Estoril Casino, as Estoril also became the destination for European aristocracy escaping from the war.